The Canterbury Tales (film): Plot

 Nicholas, a young student, lives next door to an overweight, elderly carpenter named John.
-He notices that John has left for Osney so he goes next door to seduce his much younger wife Alison, who secretly detests him.
-Absolon, another youth, is also in love with Alison.
+He notices that John has left for Osney, so he goes next door to seduce his much younger wife Alison, who secretly detests him.
+Absolon, another youth, also has a crush on Alison.
 He and his homosexual friend Martin go to Alison later and serenade her with the ballad The Gower Wassail much to her and her now returned husband's chagrin.
 In order to deceive the carpenter, Nicholas pretends to be in a holy trance.
 When the carpenter enters the room to see what is wrong, Nicholas convinces him that a massive flood is about to occur, and claims that he, the carpenter, and Allison should all three wait in buckets tied to the ceiling rafters to escape drowning.
 The carpenter does as he says and they hide in the buckets.
 While the carpenter waits in his bucket, he drifts off to sleep.
 Nicholas and Alison come out of their buckets and sneak away to have sex.
-Meanwhile, Absolon returns but Alison scolds him and tells him that she does not love him.
-He accepts but asks only for a kiss.
-Allison answers him by inviting him to climb up to her window and then when he puckers his lips, she sticks her buttocks out the window and farts in his face (a departure from the original, in which it is Nicholas, not Alison, who farts in his face).
-Absolon is offended and runs to a blacksmith's shop where he borrows a hot poker, and then returns to the carpenter's house and asks for another kiss.
-On this occasion, Nicholas goes to the window instead of Alison, and has his buttocks scalded.
+Meanwhile, Absolon returns, but Alison scolds him and tells him that she does not love him.
+He accepts, but asks only for a kiss.
+Allison answers him by inviting him to climb up to her window and then when he puckers his lips, she tricks him into kissing her buttocks by sticking it out the window before loudly farting in his face.
+Absolon is deeply offended and runs to a blacksmith's shop, where he borrows a fireplace poker, and then returns to the carpenter's house and asks for another kiss.
+On this occasion, Nicholas sticks his buttocks out the window, instead of Alison, and has it scalded after quietly farting in Absolon's face.
 Nicholas then cries out for water, leading the carpenter to awaken and believe that the flood has arrived.
 The carpenter then cuts the rope holding his bucket in the air, and violently falls to the ground.

 Fifth Tale (The Wife of Bath's Prologue):